1 Introduction

 After the battle, the Leleges of Locris probably became residents of Coroneia along with the Boeotians.
 Aristotle reports that the Leleges ruled over Boeotia.
 [56]

-Dionysius of Halicarnassus writes that the Leleges were a mixed race of people who did not belong to any particular tribe.
-[55]
+Dionysius of Halicarnassus writes that the Leleges were mixed race people who did not belong to any particular tribe.

-Argives, Thebans, Arcadians, Pisaeans, and Phthians founded Opus together with the Locrians and lived there together, and came to be called the Leleges.
-[56]

-The Leleges described by Aristotle seems to refer to the Locrians and the Boeotians.

-In 1188 BC, the Pelasgians invaded Coroneia, which was left vulnerable after the Troy expedition, and drove out the inhabitants, who fled to Arne in Thessaly, their ancestral home.
 [57]

+The Argives, Thebans, Arcadians, Pisaeans, and Phthians, along with the Locrians, founded Opus and lived there together, and came to be called Leleges.
+[58]

+The Leleges described by Aristotle seems to refer to the Boeotians who joined the Locrians.

+In 1188 BC, the Pelasgians invaded Coroneia, which had been left vulnerable by the Troy expedition, and drove out the inhabitants, who fled to their ancestral home of Arne in Thessaly.
+[59]

 Two years later, Arne was invaded by the Thesprotians, and some of the inhabitants returned to Boeotia with Opheltes, son of Peneleus.
-However, they were unable to recapture Coroneia, so they settled in what would later become Chaeroneia and founded Arne.
-[58]
+However, they were unable to recapture Coroneia, and settled in what would later become Chaeroneia, where they founded Arne.
+[60]

 Many of the inhabitants of Arne in Thessaly remained as slaves, called penestai, and continued to live there for three generations.[61]